n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.form.md

 # n8n Form node

-Use the n8n Form node to display form pages and process form data when a user submits a form.
-The node generates the form web page for you to use.
-You can create forms that have multiple steps with custom logic between.
+Use the n8n Form node to create user-facing forms with multiple steps.
+You can add other nodes with custom logic between to process user input.
 You must start the workflow with the [n8n Form Trigger](/integrations/builtin/core-nodes/n8n-nodes-base.formtrigger/).

 <figure markdown>
 !["Screenshot of a workflow using the Form node"](/_images/integrations/builtin/core-nodes/n8n-nodes-base.form/example_image.png)